dotnet/dotnet-docker/1.0.0-rc2/README.md

 ### `microsoft/dotnet:<version>-core`

-This image contains only .NET Core (runtime and libraries) making it suitable for running both portable and self-contained applications, either in production or other environments.
+This image contains only .NET Core (runtime and libraries) and it is optimized for running [portable .NET Core applications](http://dotnet.github.io/docs/core-concepts/app-types.html).
+If you wish to run self-contained applicatinos, please use the `core-deps` image described above.